NOS Assistant Administrator Weekly Update

 An NCCOS-funded study is investigating the ecological effects of sea level rise in the Gulf of Mexico.
 The effort is the focal point of the Northern Gulf of Mexico Sentinel Site Cooperative, which is a partnership established to advance sea level rise prediction and assessment capabilities.
 The cooperative seeks to improve coastal data and research products to facilitate planning and adaptation to sea level rise and inundation.
 By leveraging existing activities and assets, the cooperative can enhance and expand sea level rise partnerships, improve scientific understanding of sea level rise and its impacts, and foster science-based decisions supporting coastal inundation planning and adaptation efforts.

 On March 31, the high-school-age founders of Students for Sustainability arrived in Washington, D.C., to meet with Members of Congress.
-The Port Townsend, Washington, students founded the organization after studying climate change as part of NOAA's Climate Stewards Project educational program.
+The Port Townsend, Washington, students founded the organization after studying climate change as part of NOAA's Planet Stewards Project educational program.
 Their business plan to restart the school's recycling program and save their small school district more than $10,000 annually, and to plant more than 3,500 native species plants in their community, won awards from the State of Washington and the U.S. Environmental Protection Agency.
 While en route by bus, ferry, and train for their cross-country trip, the students collected petitions from other students at 55 stops between Seattle and the U.S. Capitol, where they advocated for government policies that promote sound science.

 PRiMO Co-Hosts Pacific Resilience Conference